UiL-OTS-labs/jspsych-audlexdec/README.md

 # Task description

 ### Short description
 The most basic auditory lexical decision task: the participant sees a fixation cross and hears a real word or a non existing word (non-word).
-The task is to respond as quickly as posiible and indicate wether the heard word is a real word or not.
+The task is to respond as quickly as possible and indicate wether the heard word is a real word or not.

 # Output